dalong0514/readnotes/20210102原文复制/2021Social-Capital/2021001Social-Capital0204.md

 Another gap is in how institutions and networks are related.
 One obvious answer is that networks reinforce institutions as they add coher-ence to the structure (Zucker 1988).
 How then does one explain social movements, which usually involve an interconnected group of actors mobilizing capital to counteract prevailing institutions?
 Or, to be more specific, is it possible to specify how social capital is useful for instru-

-186

-Conceptual Extensions

 Figure 11.1 Four basic social processes.
 (Adapted from Coleman 1990, p.
 8)

 mental actions leading to gains in the prevailing institutions and organizations in some situations, and yet becomes an instrument for institutional transformation in other situations?

 This chapter is a modest attempt to explore some of these issues and questions.
 My approach is to propose a conceptual framework that identifies what I consider the key components in the two-way processes depicted in Figure 11.1: namely, process 1 (macro-to-micro effects) and process 3 (micro-to-macro effects).
 To do so in a single chapter, I have made two choices.
 First, I will focus on the key points central to the proposed framework and sacrifice other points that are also significant but that, for the time being, must be pushed to the background.
 For example, this chapter has little to say about the state or technology, although both are implicated in the descriptions of how various components interact.
 I will have more to say about technology and social capital in Chapter 12.

 Second, I will focus on the more general issues and sacrifice specifics.
 For example, I will leave out descriptions of certain specific factors, such as gender and ethnicity, which are universal in societies, and opt for generalities (using the term prevailing institutions ).

 Basically, I conceive institutions and networks as the infrastructure of society – the vital social forces that link, hold, and consolidate actors and organizations in society.
 They may not be the most efficient mechanisms, but they define the internal cohesion and external differentiation for the actors and organizations.
 Of the two, institutions provide the organizing principles for actions and interactions.
 They offer rhetoric rationality and thus the map for organization and function.
 Most important, they uphold individual and collective identities.
 Networks, on the other hand, enhance flexibility for reducing transaction costs beyond what organizations can supply.
 They also provide mobile forces that fill and link the gaps necessarily existing in society.
 Just as important, they serve as possible vehicles for institutional transformation.

 The remainder of the chapter describes how institutions and networks work in tandem.
 Specifically, it will show how institutions organize and

 Societal Transformations 187

 interact with other major components of society (i.e., institutionalizing organizations, other social and economic organizations, and social networks) and facilitate the flow of capital among these components.
 The final section highlights the significance of social networks in institutional transformation.